 - Campus-wide awareness events in collaboration with other departments and student groups

-- Individual brief assessments for alcohol and other drugs.
+- Individual brief assessments for alcohol and other drugs., including nicotine and vaping.
 To make a private appointment, email firstname.lastname@example.org

 - Health and Wellbeing Coaching around all kinds of wellness topics including mental, physical, spiritual, and social health.
 To make a private appointment, email email@example.com